markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ### Step 1: Prepare the Matter device

-This tutorial is using the
+This tutorial is taking advantage of the
 [Matter lighting-app example](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app)
 with the Bluetooth LE commissioning.
-However, you can adapt this procedure to other available Matter examples.
+You can use different Matter example and still follow this procedure.
+Please note however, that the [Step 7](#step-7-control-application-data-model-clusters) may vary depending on the clusters implemented in your application.

 Build and program the device with the Matter device firmware by following the example's documentation.